Elizabeth Crowley: City Council elections

+Crowley first sought elected office in 2001, at the age of 23, entering the Democratic primary for the 30th district seat, which was being vacated by the term-limited Republican Tom Ognibene.
+Her opponents were Robert Cermeli and Linda Sansivieri.
+The seat was won that year by Republican Dennis P. Gallagher, who held it until 2008.

-On March 17, 2008, Republican City Council Member Dennis P. Gallagher resigned from office after pleading guilty to two misdemeanor counts of sexual abuse stemming from a 2007 incident in which an intoxicated Gallagher forced himself upon an unidentified 52-year-old woman inside his Middle Village District Office.
+On March 17, 2008, Republican City Council Member Dennis P. Gallagher resigned after pleading guilty to two misdemeanor counts of sexual abuse, creating a vacancy in the 30th district.
 Mayor Michael Bloomberg subsequently called a special election for the following June 3 to fill Gallagher's vacant seat.
 On May 8, Crowley announced her candidacy, joining a crowded field that included Gallagher's predecessor Tom Ognibene, a Republican who held the seat until term-limited from office in 2001, city Elections Board Commissioner Anthony Como, civic leader Charles Ober, and attorney Joseph Suraci.
 Crowley and Como received the backing of the county Democratic and Republican parties, respectively, with Ober picking up the Independence Party line.
-Como eked out a victory over Crowley with a margin of just 41 votes.
+Neither Crowley nor Como appeared at a candidates' debate held during the campaign.
+Como led by about 70 votes on election night, with the outcome dependent on absentee ballots; he was subsequently certified the winner by 41 votes.

 Four months after Como's close victory, Como faced Crowley in the 2008 general election.
-Crowley anticipated to benefit from a higher turnout due to the historic candidacy of Barack Obama in a district where Registered Democrats outnumber Republicans 2-to-1.
+Crowley expected to benefit from a higher turnout due to the candidacy of Barack Obama in a district where registered Democrats outnumbered Republicans 2-to-1.
 On election day, Crowley defeated Como by 4,369 votes.
+Her win formed part of a wider Democratic gain in Queens that November, in which the borough's Republicans lost several seats.